Judge sends Assange extradition decision to UK government

 LONDON -- A British judge on Wednesday formally approved the extradition of Julian Assange to the United States to face spying charges.
 The case will now go to Britain’s interior minister for a decision, and the WikiLeaks founder still has legal avenues of appeal.

-The order comes after the U.K. Supreme Court last month refused Assange permission to appeal against a lower court’s ruling that he could be extradited.
+The order, which brings extradition closer, comes after the U.K. Supreme Court last month refused Assange permission to appeal against a lower court’s ruling that he could be extradited.

-A judge at Westminster Magistrates’ Court issued the order in a brief hearing.
-Home Secretary Priti Patel will decide whether to grant the extradition.
+A judge at Westminster Magistrates’ Court issued the order in a brief hearing, as Assange watched by video link from Belmarsh Prison.
+Home Secretary Priti Patel will now decide whether to grant the extradition.

 The move doesn't exhaust the legal options for Assange, who has sought for years to avoid a trial in the U.S. on charges related to WikiLeaks’ publication of a huge trove of classified documents more than a decade ago.